adap/flower/doc/source/how-to-use-driver-api.rst

 Push messages to nodes
 ----------------------

 Now that we have a list of node IDs, we can push information to them to execute a task such as training or evaluating a model.
-To achieve this, we will first use :code:`Driver.create_message()` to create a :code:`Message` and then use :code:`Driver.push_message()` to push the :code:`Messages` to the list of node IDs.
+To achieve this, we will first use :code:`Driver.create_message()` to create a :code:`Message` and then use :code:`Driver.push_message()` to push the :code:`Message` to the :code:`SuperLink` (which will relay it to the appropiate node).

 .. admonition:: Note
     :class: note

     Each :code:`Message` contains a |recordset_link|_ object.
 It contains :code:`parameters_records`, :code:`metrics_records`, and :code:`configs_records` attributes, which are - unsurprisingly - parameters, metrics, and configurations that are used by a node to execute a task.

-Here is an example of how to push a PyTorch model and instructions to a set of client node IDs to train the model.
+Here is an example of how to push a PyTorch model and instructions to a set of node IDs to train the model.
 First, we define a utility function to convert a PyTorch model into a :code:`ParametersRecord` and create a PyTorch model in :code:`main()` (we’ve omitted the implementation details for :code:`Net()`, but you can refer to :doc:`this quickstart tutorial <tutorial-quickstart-pytorch>` for an example):

 .. code-block:: python